Minority Business Resource Development

 Renewals

-Renewals are not anticipated, but may be considered based on Agency priorities, funding availability and performance of recipients.
+Renewals are not anticipated, but may be considered based on Agency priorities, funding availability and recipient performance.

 How are proposals selected?

-Awards are made based on a panel evaluation of the applications.
-This evaluation includes such factors as capability and experience of staff assigned to the project, techniques and methodology, resources and costs.
+Awards are made based on a panel evaluation and merit selection review of the applications.
+This evaluation includes such factors as capability of applicant, prior experience of organization and staff assigned to the project, techniques and methodology, and budget.

 How may assistance be used?